Answers to common taxes and insurance questions

 Is disability income taxable?

-If you become disabled and you begin receiving benefits payments, taxes on disability income depend on the type of disability insurance and whether premiums for that plan were paid with pre- or post-tax dollars.
+If you become disabled and you begin receiving benefits payments, whether the disability income is taxable depends on the type of disability insurance and whether premiums were paid with pre- or post-tax dollars.

-You will likley owe taxes on disability income if you pay insurance premiums using pre-tax money or your employer pays them for you.
+You will likely owe taxes on disability income if you pay insurance premiums using pre-tax money or your employer pays them for you.

 To determine your tax status, consider the type of disability insurance you receive.
 There are four basic types: